grafana/grafana-resources-exporter-plugin/README.md

 # Grafana Resources Exporter

-The resources exporter is a Grafana App Plugin that allows its users to export their instance's (or their Cloud account's) resources as Terraform, Grizzly or Crossplane resource definitions
+The resources exporter is a Grafana App Plugin that allows users to export resources from their instance or Granana Cloud account as Terraform, Grizzly or Crossplane resource definitions.

 ## Developing